amirharduf/FFDB_Sleep/README.md

 * Modify the code's general parameters
 ````
 % General Parameters
-saveData = 0		#Set to 1 to save analysis results in .xlsx file in the pathMain folder
+saveData = 0		#Set to 1 to save analysis results in .xlsx file in the folder of the experiment ("expName")
-lengthTimeH = 72	#Specify the length time in hours to analyze; % Max full length in hours - data will be cut to fit this time window
+lengthTimeH = 72	#Specify the time length in hours to analyze from the beginning
 notAnalizedH = 0;	#hours which are out from analysis due to treatment
 ````